 The statutory cost sharing is not required for grants that provide funds solely for the following purposes (not considered to be support of "research"), although such awards may be subject to other cost sharing requirements identified in a specific solicitation:

-construction, improvement or operation
+construction, improvement or operation of facilities;

 acquisition of research equipment;